 If you don't like how Promoted Blocks look on your site, you can disable them.

-Check Disable Promoted Blocks, and then click Save.
+- Under Template Settings, check Disable Promoted Blocks, and then click Save.

 Other special blocks